The Vehicle Registration Process For Ethiopia

 Road conditions are poor at best.
 Road signs are not maintained well, and road conditions are not stellar.
 Traveling outside of well-populated areas is not advised because of the danger of bandits.
 If you travel outside of populated cities, you should travel in large caravans because of the high possibility of robberies on the roadside.

 If an accident occurs, it’s advised that you stay in the vehicle and wait for the police.
 Public transportation is not an alternative to driving yourself.
-It’s not well regulated or monitored, and buses are often in poor condition.
+It’s poorly regulated or monitored, and buses are often in poor condition.
 Instead, a private transport company is recommended.

-As far as what to expect from local drivers in the country, driving habits are erratic, and other drivers do little to obey the limits imposed.
+Regarding what to expect from local drivers in the country, driving habits are erratic, and other drivers do little to obey the limits imposed.
 An Ethiopian driver’s license is required to drive a car.
-Pedestrians and stray animals crossing the road are expected to be properly maintained, and other vehicles aren’t expected to be.
+Pedestrians and stray animals crossing the road are expected to be adequately maintained, and other vehicles aren’t likely to be.

 Traffic accidents are frequent and sometimes fatal, with public roadside assistance nonexistent in the country.